 The ideas and voices of all people in our communities

 Vibrant, inclusive local economies built on our assets

 Empowerment of people to create together the future we want

 Rural Action has a network of over 600 members throughout Appalachian Ohio.
 The organization is governed by a Board from across Appalachian Ohio, with strong private sector involvement.
-The Board oversees a CEO who manages a staff of 28 full-time equivalent staff, 70 AmeriCorps members with the Appalachian Ohio Restore Corps, and 10 AmeriCorps VISTA members.
+The Board oversees a CEO who manages a staff of 57 full-time equivalent staff, 80 AmeriCorps members with the Appalachian Ohio Restore Corps.